 - 184.108.40.206.3.1 Official name

 Official route name — its number.

 You can only identify the route using formats like “First stop — Last stop” or “First locality — Last locality” if a route doesn't have an official number.
-Which of these options you choose will depend on what is customary in that area and how stops are indicated on route signage.
+The larger and more significant locality should be specified first.
+For example, Moscow — Natalino.

 Don't include the following in the official name:

 What city the route belongs to (an entry like 1 (Shcherbinsk) would be incorrect)